Summary:

 • Why is she not allowed to spend this waiting period in the comfort of her parent's house, where she is surrounded by people who love and care for her?
 Such a supportive environment could greatly assist her in coping with the sorrow of her husband's demise.

 Conversely, in her husband's house, she may feel isolated and confined, unable to leave the premises or interact with any men.
-This situation could be a significant mental anguish for many women, as they are compelled to live in the place where their husbands passed away for a prolonged period of 4 months (or up to 9 months in the case of pregnancy).
+This situation could be a significant mental anguish for women, as they are compelled to live in the place where their husbands passed away for a prolonged period of 4 months (or up to 9 months in the case of pregnancy).

 Third Restriction: She must remain in the husband's house, regardless of ownership of the house or lack of maintenance funds left by the husband